 4. Conclusion: Why did I like it?

 Many people don't like winter.
-Wind, cold, snow drifts make them sad and sick.
+Wind, cold, snow drifts make them sad and make them sick.
 However, there is something majestic and beautiful in this harsh time.
-It is not for nothing that Russian frosts have become a symbol of Russia and its amulet, because it was they who from century to century scared away our enemies.
-Unfortunately, every day we see only the inconvenience that winter brings us.
+It is not for nothing that Russian frosts have become a symbol of Russia and its amulet, because it was they that frightened away our enemies from century to century.
+Unfortunately, day after day we see only the inconveniences that winter brings us.
 But artists see it differently.
-A striking example is Grabar's landscape "February Blue".
+A striking example is Grabar’s landscape “February Azure”.

-Description of Grabar's painting "February Blue" can be put in a couple of lines.
-The artist painted several snow-covered birches against a blue sky.
+The description of Grabar’s painting “February Azure” can be summarized in a couple of lines.
+The artist painted several snow-covered birches against the blue sky.
 The trees are stuck in the snow.
 Behind them is a forest.
-Judging by the color, spruces and pines grow there.
-That's all that is shown there.
+Judging by the color, spruce and pine trees grow there.
+That's all that is depicted there.
 But what feelings does it evoke in the viewer?
 Personally, I felt a sense of pride in the beauty of my native land.
 The artist conveyed the very time when the first rays of the sun appear, heralding spring.
-There are still snows, frosts are still driving away from the street, but the dazzling sun is already driving away melancholy and promises warmth.
-If you look at the sky, you can see the same blue color that is so popular in summer.
-The birches no longer lean to the side under the weight of the snow, they straighten up and reach for the light.
-Such a landscape brings a smile and hope for the imminent arrival of spring.
-At such moments, the beauty of our great homeland becomes more noticeable, and the artists feel it.
-Therefore, they draw, at first glance, simple plots, but they choose such a season and time of day that ordinary birch trees are transformed and become symbols of our nature.
+There is still snow, the frost is still being driven away from the street, but the dazzling sun is already dispelling the melancholy and promising warmth.
+If you look at the sky, you can see the same blue color that you love in the summer.
+The birches no longer bend to the side under the weight of the snow, they have straightened up and are reaching for the light.
+Such a landscape brings a smile and hope for the speedy arrival of spring.
+At such moments, the beauty of our great homeland becomes more noticeable, and artists feel it.
+Therefore, they draw, at first glance, simple plots, but they choose such a time of year and time of day that ordinary birch trees are transformed and become symbols of our nature.
 She is as honest, modest and open as this picture.
-These crooked trunks, dense forests and endless expanses are very dear to our hearts.
+These crooked trunks, dense forests and endless open spaces are very dear to our hearts.

 I liked this picture because it is sunny and bright.
-The artist very faithfully conveyed all the colors of the February sky, which were also reflected in the snow.
+The artist very accurately conveyed all the colors of the February sky, which were reflected in the snow.
 Therefore, although it depicts winter, it looks like spring.
-It radiates warmth, which is so lacking now on the street.
+She radiates warmth, which is so lacking on the street now.

 Interesting?
 Save it on your wall!